 Step 1: How to set up your Facebook Marketplace account

-If you already have an active Facebook account, then you have access to Facebook Marketplace.
+If you already have an active Facebook account, you have access to Facebook Marketplace.
 On the left-hand side of your Facebook homepage, you should see a “Marketplace” tab.
 If not, search for “Marketplace” in the search bar and it’ll come up.

 If you don’t have a Facebook account, it’s easy to set one up.